 WTI crude finished last week with nearly 4% losses, losing the $38 per barrel level, while Brent crude ended the week with 3% losses but holding the key support level of $40.

 Economic Calendar for June 29, 2020 (GMT+ 3:00):

-Risk Warning: Trading in capital markets is risky therefore further knowledge and experience may be required.
-Always apply appropriate risk and money management and ensure the implementation of safe leverage.
+Risk Warning: Trading the capital markets is risky therefore further knowledge and experience may be required.
+Apply appropriate risk and money management always and ensure the implementation of safe leverage.